s-saisw/readingSummary/Female-employment-Japan.md

 - **Beta**: Increase in the amount of cash benefit did not increase job continutiy

 ### Asai (2019)
-- **Data**: Match establishment-worker data from Basic Survey on Wage Structure and Economic Census.
+- **Data**: Matched establishment-worker data from Basic Survey on Wage Structure and Economic Census.
 - **Sample restriction**:
     - Workers with tenure less than two years
     - Firms and establishments with ten or more employees